logo.png

 The role of sludge digestion tanks in modern wastewater treatment·

 Sludge digestion tanks are critical downstream components in municipal and industrial wastewater treatment trains, transforming raw sludge into stabilized biosolids, biogas, and clarified effluent.
 A well-designed digestion tank improves energy efficiency, reduces odors, lowers regulatory risk, and enhances overall plant reliability.
-For Center Enamel, enamel-lined steel digestion tanks offer a robust combination of structural integrity, sanitary interiors, and lifecycle value that align with the needs of today’s water professionals
+For Center Enamel, enamel-lined steel digestion tanks offer a robust combination of structural integrity, sanitary interiors, and lifecycle value that align with the needs of today’s water professionals.

 The expansion of digestion tank technology: why it matters now·